bartleby/Core-iOS-Application-Architecture/README.md

   - Drag the Folder from the Finder to the Xcode project
 * Profit! 🎉

-Important! you need to add your Service Module or Coordinator to the DI Container in AppDelegate.swift
+Important! you need to add your Service, Module or Coordinator to the DI Container in AppDelegate.swift

 ```Swift
 // Setup Coordinators